 - Income protection insurance benefits, or

-- any voluntary employer-funded benefits that you may have in your super fund.
-This includes any super contributions made by your employer that are in excess of the 10% compulsory superannuation guarantee contributions that they are required to make on your behalf.
+- Any voluntary employer-funded benefits you may have in your super fund.
+This includes any super contributions made by your employer above the 10% compulsory superannuation guarantee contributions that they are required to make on your behalf.

 The amount of your regular payments will depend on your level of insurance cover or the amount of voluntary employer-funded benefits you have.
 If you don’t have either of these benefits and you temporarily lose your income-earning capacity, you might need to apply to have your super funds released early on compassionate grounds to make ends meet.
 But this isn’t an ideal option.

 It’s important to remember that your super is designed to fund your retirement, so any early withdrawal will impact the amount you’ll have available when you retire.
-You’ll also lose the power of compound interest on any withdrawn funds.
-That power can be substantial over time.
+You’ll also lose the power of compound interest on funds you withdraw.
+The impact of compounding can be substantial over time.

 If you’re receiving sickness benefits from your employer, you generally won’t be eligible for any super benefits for your temporary incapacity.

 Other reasons for early release of super

-You can find all the ways that you can access your super here, or continue reading for other conditions of release that can intersect with permanent incapacity.
+You can find all the ways that you can access your super here, or continue reading for other conditions of release that can intersect with temporary incapacity.

 If you’re permanently incapacitated (i.e. you have a permanent physical or mental condition that prevents you from ever working again), you’re entitled to either a lump sum or a regular income stream of the following benefits:

-- total and permanent disablement (TPD) benefits if you have this cover in your super fund, and/or
+- Total and permanent disability (TPD) benefits if you have this cover in your super fund, and/or

 - The early release of all or some of your own super funds.